saileshkhadka/sample-full-stack-app/README.md

 After all these we run our changes and for the IaC,
 We create a terraform templete to deploy our resources on azure portal where we define every resource.

+But first need to login to Azure using the Azure CLI.
+If it runs without first authenticating, Terraform complains that the resource group containing the storage account cannot be found.
+So to login the ac

+az login --tenant <tenant ID>
+az account set --subscription <subscription ID>

+once authenticated,

+Run terraform command to apply the changes

+To initialize the work dir

+terraform init

+We can plan the overall infrastructure without applying

+terraform plan

+To create or updates infrastructure depending on the configuration files.
+By default, a plan will be generated first and will need to be approved before it is applied.

+terraform apply

+If we need to apply without prompting yes

+terraform apply -auto-approve

+Happy Learning!!